 - Meet the English Language Proficiency Requirement.
 You may be admitted to Portland State University and an Intensive English Language Program (IELP) pathway if you do not meet PSU's English Language Proficiency Requirement.
 Learn more about PSU’s English language programs.

 Make sure you meet all requirementsVisit official programme website

-International29837 USD/yearTuition FeeBased on the original amount of 29837 USD per year and a duration of 48 months.
+International29837 USD/yearTuition FeeBased on the tuition of 29837 USD per year during 48 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Apply and win up to €10000 to cover your tuition fees.